powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 #### _Transformer Data_

 The _Transformer Data_ block defines two windings and three windings transformers.
-Two windings transformers have four line records, while three winding transformers have five line records.
+Two windings transformers have four line records, while three windings transformers have five line records.
 A `0` value in the field `K` of the _Transformer Data_ record first line is used to indicate that is a two windings transformer, otherwise is considered a three windings transformer.

 PSS@E two windings transformer records are mapped to two windings transformers in the PowSyBl grid model.
 They are associated with corresponding voltage levels inside the same substation and defined with the following attributes: